TheF1rstPancake/Kvasir/docs/frontend.rst

 In general, these are the public functions that each object has for dispatching actions:
     1) .. function:: search(id)

         Will cause the associated reducer to update its state with the information the user passed in order to search the object.
+This is necessary so that we can verify that the info coming back is actually the info we requested.

         :param id:  some unique id of the object that we just looked up.
 For example, for user's this is an email address; accounts use an account_id